jmschrei/pomegranate/README.md

 `pip install pomegranate`

 If you need the last Cython release before the rewrite, use `pip install pomegranate==0.14.8`.
+You may need to manually install a version of Cython before v3.

 ### Why a Rewrite?